buildbuddy-io/buildbuddy/website/blog/customer-managed-encryption-keys.md

 If the customer-managed key in the composite master key is revoked, your data can no longer be decrypted by BuildBuddy - providing a level of security and control above BuildBuddy’s standard level of encryption that is controlled by GCP.

-This dual-key encryption model, together with BuildBuddy’s built-in user authentication enabled three levels of data protection.
+This dual-key encryption model, together with BuildBuddy’s built-in user authentication enables three levels of data protection.

 ## Technical Details